melmi/Shiva/readme.md

 - `ViewModelProxy` provides `GetMember` and `SetMember` methods which are the recommended way for changing value of `ViewModelProxy.Model` members.
 - There is a `SetFieldAndNotify` method as an extension for `INotifyPropertyChangedEx`.
-- The `Configuration` class can be used with any class that implements `INotifyPropertyChanged` and `INotifyDataErrorInfo`.

 ## License